pypy/pypy.org/posts/2024/03/fixing-bug-incremental-gc.md

 ```

-One of the fun properties of testing our GC that way is that all the memory is
+One of the good properties of testing our GC that way is that all the memory is
 emulated.
 The crash in the last line of the test isn't a segfault at all,
 instead you get a nice exception saying that you tried to access a freed chunk
 of memory and you can then debug this with a python2 debugger.